My Journey to the TTG Awards

-A lot of travel agents thought my success down to bring my Royal Caribbean and Celebrity Cruises customers with me, but this was not the case.
+A lot of travel agents thought my success was down to bringing my Royal Caribbean and Celebrity Cruises customers with me, but this was not the case.
 I think about three of my original customers found me through various ways online via social media and another had become a good friend of mine before I left, so naturally stuck with me.
 I have had a few customers come to me through the GoCruise website and a few web leads but the majority of my business, in fact 98% of my business is referrals.
 I have never placed an ad anywhere as it’s not been necessary.
-You can see further proof of this on my testimonials page.

 Being A Cruise Expert

 I love my job and being a cruise expert means I have to spend as much time getting to know the differences between the different cruise lines and which ones suit who.
 It’s not just as straightforward as which cruise line, that is just the first factor.
 You then have to think about destination, time of year and price.
 All of these things will have an impact as to the type of people that will be found onboard and if you don’t match the right person with the right cruise, it will be there worst nightmare.

 Cruises can cost a significant amount of money and in some cases people take one in a lifetime or at least every couple of years.
 People work so hard for their money and sometimes spend months if not years planning the cruise, so you don’t want them to feel disappointed in any way with their chosen cruise.
 I have and will continue to talk someone out of a cruise if I think they will not enjoy it.
 Sometimes a cheap price can really pull people into booking a cruise, but if you know your customer is very frail and cant stand the cold, you cannot let him go to the arctic in winter.
 No amount of profit is worth that.
 What is the point in going on a cruise that you cannot enjoy the destinations?